tryton/trytond/doc/ref/transaction.rst

     Count the number of modification made in this transaction.

+.. method:: Transaction.cursor()

+    Returns a cursor object using the ``Transaction.connection``.

 .. method:: Transaction.start(database_name, user[, readonly[, context[, close[, autocommit]]]])

     Start a new transaction and return a `context manager`_.

 .. method:: Transaction.stop()

-    Stop a started transaction.
+    Stop a started transaction and pop it from the stack of transactions.

     This method should not be called directly as it will be by the context manager when exiting the `with` statement.

 .. method:: Transaction.set_context(context, \**kwargs)